atc1441/ATCwatch/README.md

 https://play.google.com/store/apps/details?id=com.atcnetz.de.notification&hl=gsw

 ## License:
-You can use and edit the code as long as you mention me (Aaron Christophel and https://ATCnetz.de) in the source and somewhere in the menu of the working firmware, even when using small peaces of the code. :)
 If you want to use the code or parts of it commercial please write an email to: info@atcnetz.de

 ## Credits: